-In the right column, browse around the site for files and pages of interest to Barflies in general and those who would write in the 1632 Universe.
+Feel free to browse around the site for files and pages of interest to Barflies in general and those who would write in the 1632 Universe.
 If you want to include an up-timer in your story, you need to get your character from Virginia’s Grid.

-milyuns and milyuns of ’em.
+Eric says you can make up down-timers because there’s milyuns and milyuns of ’em.
 But famous down-timers … he may have plans for.

 Potential authors need to check out the Author’s Manual files and peruse Rick Boatright’s “Dead Horses” article to see if your idea has been flogged to a pile of dog food.

 In any case, You are welcome to browse, lurk, participate, smoke, maybe burst into glorious song or even flames.
 Stranger things have happened here … recently!

 The 1632 universe is a very unusual critter.
 It is an open universe.
 We want you to write in it.
 We’ll be very happy to pay you to write in it.
 Over one-hundred thirty authors have found that out.